Nivalyx/osu-wiki/wiki/Tournaments/CIC/2019/en.md

 ### Group stage rules

-1. In the Group stage, all qualified players will be situated into four different seeds (Seed A, Seed B, Seed C, and Seed D) based on their osu!catch pp. The players from each seed will then be drawn into eight groups at random based on the result of a livestreamed [random.org](http://www.random.org/lists/ "random.org") draw.
+1. In the Group stage, all qualified players will be situated into different seeds based on their osu!catch pp. The players from each seed will then be drawn into eight groups at random based on the result of a livestreamed [random.org](http://www.random.org/lists/ "random.org") draw.
 2. All players in each group will compete against each other in a single multiplayer lobby using the Battle Royale system.
 In this system, all players will each in turn pick out two maps from the mappool to be played with the following turnouts after each map:
-   - 1st place: **+2 points**
+   - 1st place: **+2 point(s)**
-   - 2nd place: **+1 point**
+   - 2nd place: **+1 point(s)**
-   - 3rd place: **+1 point**
+   - 3rd place: **-1 point(s)**
-   - 4th place: **0 point**
+   - 4th place: **-2 point(s)**
-3. If there is a tie at the end of the map, the points will instead be distributed as follows:
-   - **+2/+2/+1/0** in the case where the 1st place and the 2nd place players are tied.
-   - **+2/+1/+1/+1** in the case where the 2nd place and the 3rd place players are tied.
-   - **+2/+2/+2/0** in the case where the 1st place, the 2nd place, and the 3rd place players are tied.
-   - **+2/+2/+2/+2** in the case where all four players are tied.
-4. Players are **not allowed** to ban maps in the Group stage.
+3. Players are **not allowed** to ban maps in the Group stage.
-5. There is no Lower Bracket in the Group stage.
+4. There is no Lower Bracket in the Group stage.
-6. Rankings of each group are determined by sorting the results of each individual player's performance in the following priority:
+5. Rankings of each group are determined by sorting the results of each individual player's performance in the following priority:
    - Most points obtained.
    - Winner of the Tiebreaker.
    - Player(s) who Win By Default.
    - Whether there are players who are disqualified from the tournament.
-7. Two players who placed on top of their respective groups' rankings based on the criteria listed above will advance to the Knock-out stage.
+6. Two players who placed on top of their respective groups' rankings based on the criteria listed above will advance to the Knock-out stage.

 ### Knock-out stage rules